-As a new decade begins, the pace of global change continues to accelerate.
+As the decade unfolds, the pace of global change continues to accelerate.
 Thriving in this changing world requires innovative thinking, and new ways to use knowledge and ideas.
 In this regard, the social sciences and humanities have never been more important, responding to emerging challenges and taking full advantage of new opportunities.
-In the end, our disciplines will provide the tools and the knowledge required to ensure the well-being of Canadians and of societies around the world.
+In the end, our disciplines will provide the tools, knowledge, and insights into the human condition required to ensure the well-being of Canadians and of societies around the world.

-The social sciences and humanities have an even larger contribution to make as we confront the realities of racism and discrimination and deal with major social upheavals such as those caused by the COVID-19 pandemic.
-Events such as these create widespread impact on the economy, global and domestic politics, international collaborations, social interactions, use of technologies, and the daily lives of individuals.
+The social sciences and humanities have an even larger contribution to make as we confront the realities of racism and discrimination and deal with major social upheavals caused by the COVID-19 pandemic.
 Social sciences and humanities research is at the core of studying and documenting new phenomena, bringing forward historical and ethical perspectives, and contributing to finding new, innovative solutions-not only during the crisis itself, but also as Canada strives to find its place in the emerging postpandemic world order.